OpenMobileAlliance/oma_github_pages/content/news/2023-10-03-outreach-utility-november.md

     - workshop
 ---

 Are you ready to take your utility management to the next level?
-Open Mobile Alliance (OMA) presents the OMASpeWorks Workshop, a groundbreaking initiative aimed at promoting the adoption and understanding of the OMA LightweightM2M (LwM2M) protocol within the utility industry.
+Open Mobile Alliance (OMA) presents the OMASpeWorks Utility Benefits with LwM2M Workshop, a groundbreaking initiative aimed at promoting the adoption and understanding of the OMA LightweightM2M (LwM2M) protocol within the utility industry.
 In this blog, we'll delve into why this workshop is a game-changer for the utility sector.

-To register for this event, please fill out the **[Utility Web Form]().**
+To register for this event, please fill out the **[Utility Web Form](https://21247113.hs-sites.com/unlocking-utility-benefits-with-lwm2m).**

 <!--more-->